James Joyce: Religious views

-Joyce's own responses to questions about his faith were often ambiguous.
+Joyce's responses to questions about his faith were often ambiguous.
 For example, during an interview after the completion of Ulysses, Joyce was asked, "When did you leave the Catholic Church?"
 He answered, "That's for the Church to say."

 Major works

 Dubliners

-Dubliners is a collection of 15 short stories first published in 1914, that form a naturalistic depiction of Irish middle-class life in and around the city in the early 20th century.
+Dubliners, first published in 1914, is a collection of 15 short stories that form a naturalistic depiction of Irish middle-class life in and around the city in the early 20th century.
 The tales were written when Irish nationalism and the search for national identity was at its peak.
 Joyce holds up a mirror to that identity as a first step in the spiritual liberation of Ireland.
 The stories centre on Joyce's idea of an epiphany: a moment when a character experiences a life-changing self-understanding or illumination.
 Many of the characters in Dubliners later appear in minor roles in Joyce's novel Ulysses.
 The initial stories are narrated by child protagonists.
 Later stories deal with the lives and concerns of progressively older people.
 This aligns with Joyce's tripartite division of the collection into childhood, adolescence, and maturity.

 A Portrait of the Artist as a Young Man

-A Portrait of the Artist as a Young Man, published in 1916, is a shortened rewrite of the abandoned novel Stephen Hero.
+A Portrait of the Artist as a Young Man, published in 1916, is a shortened rewrite of the novel Stephen Hero, which was abandoned in 1905.
 It is a Künstlerroman, a kind of coming-of-age novel depicting the childhood and adolescence of the protagonist Stephen Dedalus and his gradual growth into artistic self-consciousness.
 It functions both as an autobiographical fiction of the author and a biography of the fictional protagonist.
-Some hints of the techniques Joyce frequently employed in later works, such as stream of consciousness, interior monologue, and references to a character's psychic reality rather than to his external surroundings are evident throughout this novel.
+Some hints of the techniques Joyce frequently employed in later works, such as stream of consciousness, interior monologue, and references to a character's psychic reality rather than to his external surroundings, are evident in this novel.